synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 // WebSocket Hub: Establish a socket between browser and SNAP Connect Web server.
 Provide API to send/receive messages
 ```

-Javascript doesn"t really have "true" classes, but you can get the same effect by using a Javascript dictionary that *contains* the "member" variables and functions you would want such a class to have.
+Javascript doesn't really have "true" classes, but you can get the same effect by using a Javascript dictionary that *contains* the "member" variables and functions you would want such a class to have.
 So, you could read "var wsHub" as "class wsHub".

 ```js
 var wsHub = {